aaronjoseph/DataScienceNotes/Loss Functions.md

 Loss functions are used to gauge the error between the predicted output $\hat{y}$ and actual output $y$.
-A loss function indicates how far the algorithm model is from realizing the expected outcome.
+A loss function indicates how far the algorithm model is from realising the expected outcome.